AgustaWestland Apache: Development

 In August 2015, the UK requested the upgrade of 50 of its Apaches to AH-64E standard through a US Foreign Military Sale.
 The order was confirmed in 2016, with the contract for remanufacturing of the first 38 awarded in 2017 and the remaining 12 in 2019.
-Leonardo Helicopters will continue to lead the support the existing Apache AH1s until they are retired from service in 2023–24.
-The Apache AH1 is to be remanufactured by Boeing to become AH-64E Version 6 aircraft with US engines.
+Leonardo Helicopters continued to lead the support to the Apache AH1s until they were retired from service in 2024.
+The Apache AH1 was remanufactured by Boeing to become AH-64E Version 6 aircraft with US engines.

+The Australian Army purchased two retired AgustaWestland Apaches in 2024.
+The helicopters will be used as non-flying training aids ahead of the delivery of AH-64E Apaches to the Army.
+Both helicopters were transported from the UK to the US in March 2024 to be modified to ground training airframes.

 Design

 Several deviations were made to the standard Apache design used by the US and those exported to other countries.
 One major difference is the use of a pair of Rolls-Royce Turbomeca RTM322 01/12 engines, replacing the original General Electric T700-GE-701C engines.
 The Rolls-Royce engine produces 1565 kW vs. 1410 kW for the GE T700C engine.
 Compared to many helicopters used by coalition forces in Afghanistan, the Apache required less modification to serve in the region due to special filters incorporated into the engine design.
 Another change is the folding blade mechanism to stow the helicopters in confined spaces; the rotor blades also have anti-ice protection to allow operations in Arctic environments.

 There were changes made to the sensor and avionics outfitting the craft as well; connectivity with the BOWMAN secure communications system to interact with other British military units being a significant one.
 The Leonardo (formerly Selex ES) Helicopter Integrated Defensive Aids System (HIDAS) was also fitted.
 The HIDAS system was retrofitted onto the aircraft in mid-2004 just prior to entering service, along with several redesigned composite bodywork components.

 Instead of the American Hydra 70 rocket pods, the Westland Apache can carry up to 76 CRV7 rockets.
 The CRV7 uses a modular warhead: "a high explosive, semi-armour piercing warhead for attacks on unarmoured targets and a kinetic energy penetrator, which contains no explosive, for attacks on armoured targets".
 There used to be a third type of warhead: the Multi-Purpose Sub Munition (MPSM), which was a controversial weapon as it has been classified as a cluster bomb; each rocket contained nine M73 submunitions.
 In May 2008, several senior officers, such as General David Ramsbotham spoke out against British plans to keep the weapon.
 In the same month, Britain, as one of the 111 participating nations, agreed to ban cluster bombs on humanitarian grounds.
 Britain destroyed the last of its CRV7 MPSMs in July 2009.